subdirectory_arrow_right

 Many inventors jump straight into AI patent drafting without conducting thorough prior art research first.
 They might do a quick Google search or basic patent database lookup, but fail to provide the AI with comprehensive information about existing patents and publications in their field.
 Even worse, some inventors skip prior art research entirely, assuming the AI will somehow know what's already been patented.

-Our recommendation: Skip the amateur keyword searches — they often give a false sense of security and can cause inventors to overlook critical prior art.
+Our recommendation: Skip the amateur keyword searches as they often give a false sense of security and can cause inventors to overlook critical prior art.
 Instead, use an AI-based search tool that can analyze semantic relevance (not just keywords), or invest in a professional patent search if budget allows.
 Even if your drafting tool doesn’t include built-in search, taking this step upfront will make your application stronger, more differentiated, and less likely to get rejected out of the gate.
 Check out our list of free patent software for a roundup of these tools.

 3. Incomplete or overly narrow technical disclosure inputs